-- 1. The Parent Company held its annual stockholders' meeting last March 08, 2013 at the Marco Polo Hotel, Davao City, Philippines. - 2.
+- 1. The Company held its annual stockholders' meeting last March 08, 2013 at the Marco Polo Hotel, Davao City, Philippines. - 2.
 A 30% Stock Dividend declared by the Board of Directors was approved by the Stockholders during the March 08, 2013 Annual Stockholders' meeting.
 This entitles all stockholders of record as of May 15, 2012 and shall be distributable on June 10, 2012.
-Furthermore, the Stockholders' also approved the declaration Php 0.10 per share Cash Dividend with record date of April 11, 2013 and payment date of May 08, 2013. - 3.
-As of March 31, 2013, there are no known trends or demands, commitments, events or uncertainties that will result in, or that are reasonably likely to result, in increasing or decreasing the Group's liquidity in any material way.
-The Group does not anticipate having any cash flow or liquidity issues.
-The Group is not in default or breach of any note, loan, lease or other indebtedness or financing arrangement requiring it to make payments.

-- 4. There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Parent Company with unconsolidated entities or other persons created during the reporting period. - 5.
-There are no material commitments for capital expenditures, events or uncertainties that have had or that are reasonably expected to have a material impact on the continuing operations of the Parent Company. - 6.
-There were no seasonal aspects that had a material effect on the financial condition or results of operations of the Parent Company.
+Furthermore, the Stockholders' also approved the declaration P 0.10 per share Cash Dividend with record date of April 11, 2013 and payment date of May 08, 2013. - 3.
+As of June 30, 2013, there are no known trends or demands, commitments, events or uncertainties that will result in, or that are reasonably likely to result, in increasing or decreasing the Group's liquidity in any material way.
+The Group does not anticipate having any cash flow or liquidity issues. - 4.
+There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - 5.
+There are no material commitments for capital expenditures, events or uncertainties that have had or that are reasonably expected to have a material impact on the continuing operations of the Company. - 6.
+There were no seasonal aspects that had a material effect on the financial condition or results of operations of the Company.